Sreekar Sai Ranganathan

 Summer Internship at the Complex Media Optics Lab, ENS Paris (May - Aug 2022)

-Inspired by recent work using non-negative matrix factorization (NMF) for imaging through scattering media, proposed a new regularisation framework exploiting optical memory-effect correlations.
-(In preparation)
+Inspired by recent work using non-negative matrix factorization (NMF) for imaging through scattering media, developed a new regularisation framework exploiting optical memory-effect correlations.

 Website template borrowed from Jon Barron